dfreeman500/Hangman-Stats-In-Context---Python/README.md

 #
 After creating worddata.csv, you can use excel to bring more context to your data.
 The grid below can be read as follows:
-For 9 letter words (of which there were 57,346), there was a 94% chance of guessing a word with 3 or fewer errors and there was a 100% percent chance a word would be guessed with 5 or fewer errors.
+For 9 letter words (of which there were 57,346 in words.txt), there was a 94% chance of guessing a word with 3 or fewer errors and there was a 100% percent chance a word would be guessed with 5 or fewer errors.
 ![derivation of data provided from worddata.csv](images\big_word_list_high_frequency.png)

 #